fprime-community/fprime-artemis-cubesat/docs/SettingUpRPi.md

     Save the file.

-2. The aforementioned line prepares us for the modification of the next file, cmdline.txt, with a slight variation.
+2. The aforementioned line prepares us for the modification of the next file, `cmdline.txt`, with a slight variation.
 Unlike newlines or commas, parameters in this file are delimited by space characters.

     After "rootwait," append the following text, ensuring there is only one space between "rootwait" and the new text to ensure proper parsing: